brandon-gs/storymash-web/README.md

       - [ ] Add it to favorites
       - [ ] Like any chapter of the story
   - [ ] Create page to edit a story
+  - [ ] Favorite stories
+    - [ ] Refactor StoryList to allow get stories from props

 - Profile module